varshithchilagani/Music-store-data-analysis/README.md

 ## ☁️ Cloud Deployment – AWS RDS

 - The PostgreSQL database was deployed to **Amazon RDS**.
-- Enabled public access for querying via **pgAdmin** and PostgreSQL client.
+- Connected and tested using **pgAdmin** and PostgreSQL client.
-- AWS deployment walkthrough available in `/docs`.
+- AWS deployment steps and screenshots are available in `/docs`.

 ---